ADVISORY JAPAN-SOUTHEASTASIA/INDONESIA

+THIS LIVE EVENT HAS BEEN CANCELLED AS ORGANISERS HAVE NOT GRANTED LIVE ACCESS TO TODAY'S EVENTS.
+EDITED COVERAGE TO FOLLOW ON REUTERS CONNECT/ WNE.

-JAKARTA, INDONESIA - Japan's new Prime Minister Yoshihide Suga gives a joint press conference with Indonesian President Joko Widodo as part of his first overseas trip since taking office in September.
+JAKARTA, INDONESIA - Japan's new Prime Minister Yoshihide Suga wraps up his first overseas trip since taking office in September in Jakarta with a news conference.

 Restrictions: